 Greater Portland is growing and the high-wage construction industry is growing with it.
-There is an anticipated need for 15,000 new construction jobs in the next 10 years at a time when 20 percent of the region’s workforce is nearing retirement age.
+There is an anticipated need for 15,000 new construction jobs in the next 10 years at a time when 20% of the region’s workforce is nearing retirement age.

 Our shared challenge

 There is a lack of diversity in the construction trades in greater Portland – especially across higher skilled construction occupations.
-People of color and women face multiple barriers in accessing and sustaining construction careers.
+Black, Indigenous, and People of Color and women face multiple barriers in accessing and sustaining construction careers.
 The inconsistent nature of construction work, lack of career ladders at construction firms, and insufficient funding and resources for education, job training and support services are among the factors that limit career employment.

 The path forward

-Metro will be working with additional jurisdictions to adopt the framework and build collaboration to increase the impact of these strategies throughout the region.
+Metro will be working with additional jurisdictions to adopt the framework, support their implementation and build collaboration to increase the impact of these strategies throughout the region.

 Metro will partner with other public agencies, workforce investment boards, community based organizations, labor groups, and industry stakeholders to move the strategies in the framework forward.
-Metro will establish the Regional Collaboration Committee, as outlined in the framework, to review regional data, coordinate problem solving and identify strategic investments for into the workforce supply.
+Metro has already:

 - Conducted a comprehensive market study to build a shared understanding of opportunities and challenges facing people of color and women in the construction trades

 - Convened stakeholders to develop an agreed-upon set of tools and policies for adoption by government partners.